Biotechnology Research Assistants

 Outlook

-The U.S. Department of Labor predicts faster than average employment growth for biological technicians (7 percent), average growth for agricultural technicians (6 percent), and slower than average growth for chemical technicians (2 percent), through 2028.
+The U.S. Department of Labor (DOL) predicts faster than average employment growth for biological technicians (5 percent), average growth for agricultural technicians (6 percent), and average growth for chemical technicians (3 percent), through 2032.
 Employment in the biotech industry is expected to be particularly good in the coming years.
-Although there has been some industry consolidati...
+"Synthetic biology, a relatively new area of biotechnol...